MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 The `mods.toml` file is formatted as TOML, the example mods.toml file in the MDK provides comments explaining the contents of the file.
 It should be stored as `src/main/resources/META-INF/mods.toml`.
 A basic `mods.toml`, describing one mod, may look like this:

+    # The name of the mod loader type to load - for regular FML @Mod mods it should be javafml
     modLoader="javafml"
+    # A version range to match for said mod loader - for regular FML @Mod it will be the forge version
     loaderVersion="[28,)]"
+    # A URL to refer people to when problems occur with this mod
     issueTrackerURL="github.com/MinecraftForge/MinecraftForge/issues"
+    # If the mods defined in this file should show as seperate resource packs
+    showAsResourcePack=false

     [[mods]]
       modId="examplemod"